-We’ve been testing out the excellent Robens Kiowa family tipi tent.
-If you like this sort of tent or are interested in using a wood burning stove in your tent, read this.
+We've been testing out the excellent Robens Kiowa family tipi tent.
+If you like this tent or want to use a wood-burning stove in your tent, read this.

 Have you ever wanted to sleep in a wigwam as a kid?

 Do you fancy the idea of a traditional-looking tent with a wood-burning stove in it?

 Do you want a large family tent that’s quick to put up and not too heavy?

 If you said yes to any of those questions, then you owe it to yourself to take a closer look at the Robens Kiowa.

 The Robens Kiowa is a modern tipi style of tent, where the tent is held up by a central pole.